The UK aesthetics industry is continuing to grow at lightning speed.

 Social media and influencers undoubtedly play a huge part in the growing demand for non-surgical cosmetic treatments.
 The likes of Instagram, TikTok, and YouTube are fuelling the younger generations’ desires to look a certain way.

-It's not just a women's world
+It's not just a woman's world

 It's not just women getting in on the action.

-Improving self-confidence is the main reason men choose to get treatment.
+Improving self-confidence is the main reason many men choose to get treatment.
 Other reasons include wanting to reverse the ageing process and looking good for a special occasion.

 The most popular treatments for men are medicated weight management and vitamin injections.